 - either send a HTTP "204 No Content" response for the successful processing of the HTTP POST request or an appropriate failure response; and

-- if errors occur when processing the HTTP POST request, apply error handling procedures as specified in subclause 5.7.
+- if errors occur when processing the HTTP POST request, send an HTTP error response or, if the feature "ES3XX" is supported, an HTTP redirect response as specified in subclause 5.7.

 After the successful processing of the HTTP POST request, the NF service consumer shall remove the context related to the policy association but still apply the provisioned AM policies to the UE and invoke the Npcf_AMPolicyControl_Delete Service Operation defined in subclause 4.2.5 to terminate the policy association.